-eBay Deals is a program in which eBay will credit a merchant for selling specific items, to encourage them to sell at a lower price.
-For example, if eBay wants to have a certain cell phone for sale on their site, they will make a deal where the merchant will sell the phone $50 off the regular price and eBay will credit the merchant $50 per sale.
-At the end of the month they Paypal the total subsidy to the merchant.
+eBay Deals is a program in which eBay will credit a merchant for selling specific items to encourage them to sell at a lower price.
+For example, if eBay wants a certain cell phone for sale on their site, they will make a deal for the merchant to sell the phone at $50 off the regular price, and eBay will credit the merchant $50 per sale.
+At the end of the month, they Paypal the total subsidy to the merchant.

-SellerCloud can manage eBay Daily Deals by including the subsidy into the P&L of the order.
-The actual subsidy amount can be exported to QuickBooks as a paid invoice for accurate accounting.
-Read more about that here
+SellerCloud can manage eBay Daily Deals by including the subsidy into the order's P&L. The actual subsidy amount can be exported to QuickBooks as a paid invoice for accurate accounting (learn more).

-- On the eBay properties page the following fields will display:
+- On each product's eBay Properties, the following fields will display:

-- When client setting Validate Selling Price is greater than < 110 % > of SiteCost is enabled the revised price can be set at a lower price than the percentage set, provided that when adding the subsidy amount the sum is greater than the set percentage (eBay Price + subsidy amount > 110% of Site cost) and also if subsidy from/to date is within current date.
+- When the Client Setting Validate Selling Price is greater than < 110 % > of SiteCost is enabled, the revised price can be set at a lower price than the percentage set, provided the following:

-- Likewise client setting Put Order on Hold if Selling Price is less than < >% of SiteCost will factor in the eBay subsidy amount to determine if order should be placed on hold.
+- Likewise, the Client Setting Put Order on Hold if Selling Price is less than < >% of SiteCost will factor in the eBay subsidy amount to determine if the order should be placed on hold